Volunteer in Laos

 Short-term volunteering in Laos - If you wish to experience a taste of volunteering in Laos, you can register for a special 1 week program.
 You will spend the first part of your week with the other volunteers on orientation, gaining a cultural insight into Laos.
 This will be followed by 2 days visiting a volunteer placement to gain an understanding of what it is like to volunteer.

 Volunteers on the Teaching English project will be placed within local village schools or monasteries near Honkau Village.
 The school placements are in primary schools and volunteers will be teaching local Laotian children from disadvantaged family backgrounds.
 The students range in age from six to twelve years and teaching will follow the English curriculum set out by the local staff.
 Those volunteers placed at a monastery teach monks who possess varying levels of English, and range in age.
 Volunteers teaching in monasteries will need to prepare their own lesson plans to carry out in class and should focus on basic English language skills.
 The Teaching English project is ideal for volunteers who work well independently, enjoy a challenge and are eager to overcome cross-cultural teaching barriers.
 To see the students learn, develop and enjoy themselves is an incredibly rewarding experience.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
-However, we encourage volunteers to come prepared by completing some relevant training.
-Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.
+However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.

 Construction and Renovation